France 8 min

 To hire or relocate a team member to France, you have to help the employee obtain the right documents to work and live there legally.
 This can be a tricky process, especially if you have no prior knowledge of France’s labor and immigration laws.

 In this guide, we’ll explain the basics of work permits and visas in France, and show you the various steps you may need to take to acquire them.
-We’ll also explain how a global employment partner like Remote can help you hire or relocate employees abroad quickly and efficiently.
+We’ll also explain how a global hr partner like Remote can help you hire or relocate employees abroad quickly and efficiently.

 Why is immigration compliance important in France?